MrJuantastic/JuanAvalos/content/posts/2020-01-happily-ever-avalos-and-2020-visions.md

 *Fish begins to cry.
 My heart breaks to see her like this.
 I hold her hand.
 Rocka tries to lick her face to make her feel better.*

-Me: Look, I know it’s hard, but we’ll figure it out.
+<span style="color:darkorange">Me</span>: Look, I know it’s hard, but we’ll figure it out.
 Together.
 We just need to budget better and focus on the things we can control.
 That will help things to get better.
 We also have the income tax to help us out.

 *Fish looks up and wipes her tears.
 She thanks Rocka and Rocka goes to lie down in the bed.
 Fish looks at me.*